Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Clients SHOULD use `@id` to track [=period=], [=adaptation set=] and [=representation=] identity across MPD updates.

-The presence or absence of `MPD@minimumUpdatePeriod` SHALL be used to signal whether the MPD might be updated (with presence indicating potential for future updates).
-The value of this field indicates the maximum duration between MPD refreshes by the client.
-In other words, this is the validity duration of the present state of the MPD.
+The presence or absence of `MPD@minimumUpdatePeriod` SHALL be used by a service to signal whether the MPD might be updated (with presence indicating potential for future updates).
+The value of this field indicates the validity duration of the present text of the MPD.

+Clients SHALL process state changes that occur during the MPD validity duration.
+For example new [=media segments=] will become [=available=] over time if they are referenced by the MPD and old ones become unavailable, even without an MPD update.

+Note: `MPD@minimumUpdatePeriod=0` is not the same as a missing attribute.
+The value 0 indicates that the MPD has no validity beyond the moment it is downloaded.
+In such a situation, the client will have to acquire a new MPD whenever it wants to make new [=media segments=] available (no "natural" state changes will occur).

-Note: In practice, clients will also require some time to download and process an MPD update - a service should not assume perfect update timing.
-Conversely, a client should not assume that it can get all updates in time (it may already be attempting to buffer some [=media segments=] that were removed by an MPD update).
+In practice, clients will also require some time to download and process an MPD update - a service SHOULD NOT assume perfect update timing.
+Conversely, a client SHOULD NOT assume that it can get all updates in time (it may already be attempting to buffer some [=media segments=] that were removed by an MPD update).

 In addition to signaling that clients are expected to poll for regular MPD updates, a service MAY publish in-band events to schedule MPD updates at moments of its choosing.